wigasper/bender/README.md

 from discordnotifier import discord_notification discord_notification("Oh hello")
 ```
-* At the command line, in Bash scripts, or with system calls in other languages: by using the -m option followed by the desired message, or without the -m message and an ambiguous message will be sent
+* At the command line, in Bash scripts, or with system calls in other languages: by using the -m option followed by the desired message, or without the -m option and an ambiguous message will be sent
 ```
 python3 discordnotifier.py -m "Oh hello"
 ```